Ask MIT Experts: Understanding the Advantages of Asynchronous Learning

 “It wasn’t easy.
 How learning will happen changes the design of the learning experience dramatically,” he says.
 “When we prepare for a live instructor-led course, we identify cases, build the learning plan, and map out how to guide the live discussion.
 Every class is a little different, depending on the interaction and where the participants take it.
 With asynchronous learning, educators have the opportunity to really focus on the key deliverable, what you want participants to learn in each section.
 It takes time and expertise to design it well, but if you structure and pace it carefully, breaking down the material into smaller chunks, it can make the concepts much clearer.”

-What are the advantages of asynchronous learning?
+What are the BENEFITS OF asynchronous learning?

 Asynchronous learning allows learners time to pause and review virtual materials until they fully grasp key concepts.
 For many learners, this is the optimal way for them to learn.
 For others, it can be helpful with highly technical subjects or core fundamentals.
 It’s also an excellent option for deeper learning and exploration of concepts ahead of a live discussion.